 - Opening always larger than closing.

-The original score is written for 3 manuals (Great Organ, Swell, Solo) and pedals.
+The original score is written for 3 manuals (Great Organ, Choir, Swell) and pedals.

 The main melody is always kept on the Solo.